Dagoll Dagom

 Dagoll Dagom is a Catalan theatre company founded in 1974, mostly dedicated to musical theater.
 They have performed around 5,000 times in Europe and South America.
 Dagoll Dagom have also created television series and released soundtrack albums.

+The company was directed by Joan Lluís Bozzo, Anna Rosa Cisquella and Miquel Periel.

 In 2015 they received the Joan Coromines Prize.
+In 2025 Cisquella announced the dissolution of the company, after 50 years of work on and off stage.